 Who’s got a flair for photography?
 Scratch your inner photographer by uploading useful and vibrant photos to the locations you visit.
 According to users on the Local Guides’ subreddit, some Local Guides have had their photos viewed millions of times.

+Adding new and uncharted locations on the map to make it easier for others to discover them.
 You’d be surprised how many businesses still have not been listed on Google Maps.
 Many times, the business owner doesn’t even think to claim their listing.
-They may not understand how search engines work at all, and the value of being of being listed.
+They may not understand how search engines work at all, and the value of being listed.

-Adding a business to the map can have the most important impact on small businesses, but if their business information hasn’t been updated or is incorrect, they could be upsetting their customers.
-Put on your good samaritan hat, and save future customers from any misinformation that could ruin their opinion of the business.
+You can add or fix a place, providing users with accurate, up-to-date information.
+Adding a business to the map can have the most important impact on small businesses.
+Still, if their business information hasn’t been updated or is incorrect, they could be upsetting their customers.
+Put on your good Samaritan hat, and save future customers from any misinformation that could ruin their opinion of the business.

 Why Sign Up for Google Local Guides?